Anquan Boldin: Personal life

 Boldin has a brother, DJ Boldin, who is the wide receivers coach at NCAA Division I FCS South Carolina State.
-One of his cousins was Corey Jones.
-Another cousin, Joe Milton, is a quarterback for the Dallas Cowboys.
+He is a cousin of C. J. Jones, and the deceased Corey Jones, who gained national attention after being illegally shot and killed by the Palm Beach Gardens police in 2015.
+Other cousins include Dallas Cowboys quarterback, Joe Milton, and basketball player Cayden Daughtry.

 Boldin is a Christian.
 With the Baltimore Ravens, Boldin would often lead Bible study in the locker room.

 Boldin established the Anquan Boldin Foundation aka Q81 Foundation in 2004.
 The Foundation is dedicated to expanding the educational and life opportunities of underprivileged children and has a track record for sustaining programs in multiple cities.
 As evidenced by the charitable activities in Arizona, Baltimore and Boldin's home state of Florida, the Q81 Foundation has its annual Q-Festival Weekend, Holiday Turkey Drive and Shopping Spree, and Q81 Summer Enrichment Program partnered with Florida Crystals The Foundation exercises scholarship and dental programs for children.
 It also serves the community by rewarding great scholastic and community achievement in youth.

 In March 2012, Boldin and former Cardinals teammate Larry Fitzgerald went to Ethiopia, where they volunteered to move rocks to create arable land.